Frequently Asked Questions

 Why does the SUNY New Paltz Composition Program require first-year students to read over the summer?

 SUNY New Paltz, like many colleges and universities across the country, has implemented a common summer reading program for several reasons.
 We want to reinforce the principle that engaging in critical reading is an important part of being a member of an academic community.
 To that end, we have posted discussion questions and writing assignments online to help students think about the speeches as they are reading.
 We also hope that this program will provide a means by which our incoming students become part of the academic community here at SUNY New Paltz.
-By encouraging first-year students to engage in critical reading, discussion, and thinking about rhetoric and their motivation for attending college—whether in their Composition classrooms or in extracurricular settings—the reading initiative invites dialogue among students as well as between students and faculty.
+By encouraging first-year students to engage in critical reading, discussion, and to think about rhetorical situations in written texts—whether in their Composition classrooms or in extracurricular settings—the reading initiative invites dialogue among students as well as between students and faculty.
 We are currently coordinating extra-curricular programming (in previous years, we have sponsored a photography exhibit, author speaking engagements, film screenings, and residence hall discussion groups), to be announced in Composition classes this fall.

 Does every first-year student read the selection(s)?

 Almost.
-Those students enrolled in Composition I or Composition II in the Fall semester will be required to read the speeches.
+Those students enrolled in Composition I or Composition II in the Fall semester will be required to read the text.
 However, we encourage those students who are in General Honors English and Intermediate Composition to read them, too, and to take part in campus discussions and events.
+Check with your instructor if you have questions.